johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part3.md

 }
 ```

 Let's discuss the differences.
 For now, ignore the `fayeCtx` object &#8212; we'll cover that [below](#subscription-context).
-At the highest level, we're converting our handler response (from `handler(inboundPacket.data, fayeCtx)` &#8212; which returns the result from the user's handler function) to an observable and **publishing** that observable (recall that *publishing* is how we send the response back to the requestor through the Faye broker).
+At the highest level, we're converting our handler response (the line `await handler(inboundPacket.data, fayeCtx)` &#8212; which returns the result from the user's handler function) to an observable and **publishing** that observable (recall that *publishing* is how we send the response back to the requestor through the Faye broker).
 Let's walk through the code at the next level of detail:
 1. We run a built-in (inherited from `Server`) utility to convert the response to an observable.
     ```typescript
     const response$ = this.transformToObservable(